St. Louis Park, MN

 Natural Resources FAQs

-The city arborist is available to answer your questions about tree care, tree diseases, landscaping or other concerns related to your yard and will even make free house calls.
-The city arborist can also advise you on tree and plant species that are suitable for your home or business site.
-Read more about selected tree species for St. Louis Park.
+City arborists and tree inspectors are available to answer your questions about tree care, tree diseases, landscaping or other concerns related to your yard.
+They can also provide recommendations for tree and plant species that are suitable for your home or business site.
+See the list of recommended trees for St. Louis Park.

 - Permits may be necessary for landscaping projects.
 Visit Permits and Erosion Control Permits for more information.